 4-H Projects & Career Clusters

-Throughout the Project Resource Central guide, each of the eight curriculum areas highlights careers that are related to those particular 4-H projects.
+Each of the eight curriculum areas highlights careers that are related to those particular 4-H projects.
 These eight curriculum areas provide projects related to the Career Clusters that are linked to Nebraska School Standards.
 For additional information regarding how 4-H projects relate to career check out Career Explorer.

 1. Animal Science –Youth interested in these 4-H projects may be interested in the following careers: Agribusiness, animal nutrition, business financial management, farm/ranch management or travel and tourism.